 Risk Transfer is a category of techniques designed to contractually transfer exposure from the university to other entities.
 We also addresses requests from other entities to contractually transfer exposure to the university.
 The category includes contracts, waivers, releases, assumptions of risk, requests for proposals and similar documents.
 We provide general, non-legal risk management advice to departments related to risk transfer, and we coordinate these efforts with the Office of Counsel.

 In the West, we typically think of good and bad as polar opposites on a spectrum.
 For Aristotle and in Eastern philosophy, virtues are a balance in the middle of the spectrum with vices at the polar extremes.
-A healthy diet is a middle path between gluttony and starvation.
-And courage is a middle path between recklessness and cowardice.
-Likewise, sound risk management is a middle path between irresponsible recklessness and paralysis by analysis.
+In other words, virtues are a balance between “not enough” and “too much”.
+A healthy diet is a middle path between not eating enough and consuming too much.
+And courage is a middle path between cowardice and recklessness.
+Likewise, sound risk management is a middle path between paralysis by analysis and irresponsible recklessness.

 Wade Bond, UA Director of Risk Management

-Robby Plumb, UA Risk Control and Claims Manager
+Robby Plumb, UA Assistant Director of Risk Management

-Kaci graduated from The University of Alabama with a Bachelor of Science degree in December of 2014.
+Kaci graduated from The University of Alabama in 2014 with a Bachelor of Science in Human Environmental Sciences.
 She began her career at Infinity Insurance as an Automotive Claims Adjuster.
 Kaci went on to become a Bond Account Manager for the Fitts Agency where she secured her Property and Casualty Insurance Agent’s License.
-UA Risk Management welcomed her back home when she was hired as a Risk Control and Claims Analyst in January of 2018.
-Kaci lives with her husband, Cory, and their son, Will.
+UA Risk Management welcomed her back home when she was hired as a Risk Control and Claims Analyst in 2018.